kids encyclopedia robot

 Children’s and young adult literature

-Shaik's books for children include Melitte, a historical novel, which was nominated as one of the Best Books for Young Adults by YALSA, 1998 and praised by The Horn Book, School Library Journal, and Kirkus.
-The Jazz of Our Street was “a compact cultural history” said Kirkus.
+Shaik's books for children include Melitte, a historical novel, which was nominated as one of the Best Books for Young Adults by YALSA (1998) and praised by The Horn Book, School Library Journal, and Kirkus.
+The Jazz of Our Street was “a compact cultural history” according to Kirkus.
 On Mardi Gras Day was one of the Best Holiday Books of 1999, according to the Bank Street College of Education.

-She is the co-chair of the Children’s and Young Adult Book Committee for PEN American Center and participated in PEN World Voices Festival of International Literature.
+Shaik is the co-chair of the Children's and Young Adult Book Committee for PEN American Center, and has participated in the PEN World Voices Festival of International Literature.

 Awards and honors

 Shaik received a fellowship from the National Endowment for the Humanities to study Aesthetics and Popular Culture at the University of Chicago in 1981.
-As an emerging writer, Shaik was named, along with Rita Dove, David Bradley, Mark Mathabane, and Trey Ellis, as one of five writers under 35 who "...will play a significant role in shaping the future of Afro-American literature in the 21st century.”
-Fall 1989 by the Forsythe County Public Library.
+As an emerging writer, in the fall of 1989, Shaik was named, along with Rita Dove, David Bradley, Mark Mathabane, and Trey Ellis, as one of five writers under 35 who "...will play a significant role in shaping the future of Afro-American literature in the 21st century,” by the Forsythe County Public Library.

 Shaik held a literature residency at the New Orleans Public Schools Africana Studies Program in October 2002.
 She was a Scholar in Residence at New York University in 2004.